SaulDiazInfante/fBM_hiv_model/README.md

 # Source and supplement material for the article:

 ## **An stochastic HIV Epidemic Model Driven with fBM Death Uncertainty**

-==In colaboration with Francico Delgado-Vences and Arelly Last NAME==
+In collaboration with *Francisco Delgado-Vences and Arelly LN*

 The repository encloses: